-Boxwood and Privet hedges need two trimmings a year to keep them looking neat.
+Boxwood hedges need two trimmings a year to keep them looking neat.
 Prune them now and again the first week in July.
 Trim rather vigorously, otherwise they will quickly get away on you.
 To keep your boxwood green, add a little dolomite lime under the drip line now.

 To keep the size of your trees in proportion to your landscape, and to maintain their beauty far longer, they need an annual pruning.
 So clean and sharpen your blades and head out to the garden!

 Note: Cedar hedging can be trimmed throughout the year if a cosmetic tidy up is needed, but try not to prune on a hot day, and do not cut them back by more than one third.

 Content by Brian Minter